 - Make the Road New York – Make the Road New York (MRNY) builds the power of Latino and working-class communities to achieve dignity and justice through organizing, policy innovation, transformative education, and survival services.

 - LatinoJustice PRLDEF – Using the power of the law together with education and advocacy, LatinoJustice PRLDEF protects opportunities for all Latinos to succeed in work and school, fulfill their dreams, and sustain their families and communities.
 LatinoJustice PRLDEF’s work fully embraces the diversity of the Latino community – especially the most vulnerable – new immigrants and the poor.
-LatinoJustice PRLDEF’s work encompasses three guiding principles – protecting civil rights, cultivating Latino leaders, and increasing civic participation – that convey our work and showcases our exceptional role within the Latino rights community.
+LatinoJustice PRLDEF’s work encompasses three guiding principles – protecting civil rights, cultivating Latino leaders, and increasing civic participation – that convey our work and showcase our exceptional role within the Latino rights community.

 - Latino U College Access – Empower first-generation Latino youth to enroll and graduate from college by providing students with the knowledge and support they need to achieve their dreams.